 There are many factors that contribute to hearing loss, only one of which is aging.
 Hearing loss can affect anyone at any age due to disease, medications that are toxic to the ears, or environmental factors.

 8. Having Hearing Loss in Just One Ear is Okay

 The majority of the different types of hearing loss will actually affect both ears.
 While you may believe that you have better hearing in your other ear, the truth may be that you tend to favor that ear for activities that involve hearing, such as using the telephone.

-A low percentage of physicians will routinely screen for hearing loss when examining patients during a physical.
-Also, primary care physicians do not generally receive the training of licensing hearing specialists or audiologists, who are able to detect subtle indications of hearing loss.
+Only a small percentage of physicians will routinely screen for hearing loss when examining patients during a physical.
+Also, primary care physicians often don’t have the right tools to detect subtle changes in hearing.

 According to research from John Hopkins University, people who have hearing loss have a higher chance of developing depression and dementia.
 Additional studies also indicate that hearing loss can impair your balance.